BrianWhelanDublin/milestone-project-2/README.md

 ### User Stories

 - New Visitor

-  - As a new user I would like to know what the company does upon opening the site.
+  - As a new user, I would like to know what the company does upon opening the site.
-  - As a new user I would like to get information about the company.
+  - As a new user,I would like to get information about the company.
-  - As a new user I would like to see what destinations the company travel too.
+  - As a new user, I would like to see what destinations the company travel too.
-  - As a new user I would like to see information about each destination.
+  - As a new user, I would like to see information about each destination.
-  - As a new user I would like to sign up to a newsletter.
+  - As a new user, I would like to sign up to a newsletter.
-  - As a new user I would like to easily get around the website.
+  - As a new user, I would like to easily get around the website.

 - Repeat users

-  - As a repeat user I would like to make a booking enquiry.
+  - As a repeat user, I would like to make a booking enquiry.
-  - As a repeat user I would like to be able to contact the company.
+  - As a repeat user, I would like to be able to contact the company.
-  - As a repeat user I would like to send a contact message.
+  - As a repeat user, I would like to send a contact message.
-  - As a repeat user I would like to be able to see the companies social media.
+  - As a repeat user, I would like to be able to see the companies social media.
-  - As a repeat user I would like to be able to search for local attractions for each destination.
+  - As a repeat user, I would like to be able to search for local attractions for each destination.

-- Regular Visitor
+- Regular user

-  - As a regular user I would like to see if there are any new offers.
+  - As a regular user, I would like to see if there are any new offers.
-  - As a regular visitor I would like to be able to see what the travel packages the company does.
+  - As a regular user, I would like to be able to see what the travel packages the company does.
-  - As a regular user I would like to see reviews before I decide to book.
+  - As a regular user, I would like to see reviews before I decide to book.

 - Website owner

-  - As the owner I want my customers to be able to find information easily.
+  - As the owner, I want my customers to be able to find information easily.
-  - As the owner I want my customers to be able to enquire about holiday packages.
+  - As the owner, I want my customers to be able to enquire about holiday packages.
-  - As the owner I want my customers to be able to contact me easily by whichever means they choose.
+  - As the owner, I want my customers to be able to contact me easily by whichever means they choose.
-  - As a site owner I want my customers to be able to navigate back to all destinations from the destination page.
+  - As a site owner, I want my customers to be able to navigate back to all destinations from the destination page.
-  - As a site owner I want my customers to be able to navigate back to their chosen destination from the booking enquiry form.
+  - As a site owner, I want my customers to be able to navigate back to their chosen destination from the booking enquiry form.

 ### WireFrames

 - I've created WireFrames using Balsamiq and have included the links to access them in pdf form.

   - Landing page
     - [Desktop](assets/wireframes/landingpage-desktop-wireframe.pdf)
     - [Tablet](assets/wireframes/landingpage-tablet-wireframe.pdf)